 This investigation will consist of the installation of three groundwater monitoring wells.
 The proposed wells will be used to obtain groundwater gradient data, for groundwater sampling, and if present, the recovery of LNAPL.
-Three predetermined locations for the monitoring wells have been determined through the analysis of data collected from soil/CPT groundwater borings previously completed in Holifield Park.
+Three predetermined locations for the monitoring wells have been determined through the analysis of data collected from soil borings and cone penetrometer test (CPT) soundings previously completed in Holifield Park.